sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/starters/01_simple_starter/README.md

 Which we can view with the Live Server `ALT-L O`.

-Because we don't want to run build command manually we can add scripts to the `package.json` like so:
+Because we don't want to run build command manually we can add scripts to the `package.json`:

 ```json
   "scripts": {